-Post Professional Distance Occupational Therapy Student of the Year. presented annually to one Post Professional OTD student who has completed at least three semesters of coursework satisfactorily and demonstrated Ignatian values and academic success through excellence in leadership, scholarship, and/or service.
+Post Professional Distance Occupational Therapy Student of the Year, presented annually to one Post Professional OTD student who has completed at least three semesters of coursework satisfactorily and demonstrated Ignatian values and academic success through excellence in leadership, scholarship, and/or service.
+Shows evidence of contribution to the occupational therapy profession through funded grants written as part of the OTD coursework, professional papers submitted for publication form.

-Rural Health Award: Presented to one entry level occupational therapy student who demonstrates leadership, academic achievement, and excellence in practice.
+Rural Health Award, presented to one EOTD 1 or EOTD 2 student in recognition of demonstrated leadership, academic achievement, and excellence in practice and interest in rural practice.
 Student demonstrates an interest in rural health as evidenced by choosing rural health as a topic for course assignments and research projects related to rural health, attending conferences and presentations on topics directly related to rural health practice, participating in a Fieldwork Level I and/ or Level II experience in a rural health setting, and articulating interest to deliver occupational therapy services to rural populations upon graduation.

-Rehab Visions Clinical Assessment Award: presented annually by faculty to two second year entry level occupational therapy students who demonstrate excellent progress toward becoming skilled and compassionate occupational therapists and show interest in practicing in a rural setting.
+Rehab Visions Clinical Assessment Award, presented annually by faculty to two EOTD 2 students who demonstrate excellent progress toward becoming skilled and compassionate occupational therapists and show interest in practicing in a rural setting.

-The Virginia Griffin Gessert Endowed Scholarship: presented to one entry level occupational therapy student who demonstrates financial need with preference given to students who are interested in rural, non-traditional, and/or geriatric occupational therapy practice.
+The Virginia Griffin Gessert Endowed Scholarship, was established in 2000 by Mrs. Virginia Griffin Gessert.
+It is presented to one entry level occupational therapy student who demonstrates financial need with preference given to students who are interested in rural, non-traditional, and/or geriatric occupational therapy practice.

-John and Lydia Stohs Endowed Scholarship: presented to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.
+John and Lydia Stohs Endowed Scholarship, this endowed scholarship was established in 2001 by Dr. Sid Stohs, former dean of the School of Pharmacy and Health Professions, in honor of his parents, John and Lydia Stohs.
+It is to be presented to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and financial need.

-Sidney J. Stohs Endowed Scholarship: presented to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.
+Sidney J. Stohs, Ph.D., Endowed Scholarship, this endowed scholarship was established in 2002 by Dr. Sidney Stohs, former dean of the School of Pharmacy and Health Professions.
+It is awarded to a student in the School of Pharmacy and Health Professions who has demonstrated high academic achievement and need.

-The Adam and Brittany Stryker Annual Scholarship: established in recognition of and appreciation for the excellent education Brittany received at Creighton.
-The award is presented to qualified students in their first year and must demonstrate high academic excellence with a GPA of 3.5 or higher and have a passion for learning in the field of occupational therapy.
+The Adam & Brittany Stryker Scholarship, awarded to qualified students in their first year and must demonstrate high academic excellence and have a passion for learning in the field of occupational therapy.